e-gov/TARA-Server/doc/Configuration.md

 The previous example assumes a truststore file `tara.truststore`, located at `/truststore_location/`, having `changeit` as its password and being in the JKS format.

-### DigiDocService trusted certificates
+### 3.1 MID REST trusted certificates

-In order to be able to use Mobile-ID authentication in TARA, a relevant DigiDocService certificate must be added to TARA truststore.
+In order to be able to use Mobile-ID authentication in TARA, a relevant MID-REST endpoint TLS certificates must be added to TARA truststore.

 #### Live environment

-TARA is configured against the live environment of DigiDocService if `mobile-id.service-url` in `application.properties` is set to `https://digidocservice.sk.ee` (see [Mobile-ID authentication](#mobile_id)).
+TARA is configured against the live environment of MID-REST if `mobile-id.service-url` in `application.properties` is set (see [Mobile-ID authentication](#mobile_id)).
-The SSL certificate of the live environment of DigiDocService is available at the Estonian Certification Centre [certificate repository](https://www.sk.ee/en/repository/certs/) under the name of `digidocservice.sk.ee`.
+The TLS certificate of the live environment of DigiDocService is available at the Estonian Certification Centre [certificate repository](https://www.sk.ee/en/repository/certs/) under the name of `mid.sk.ee`.

-An example of adding DigiDocService SSL certificate to TARA truststore:
+An example of adding DigiDocService TLS certificate to TARA truststore:
 ````
-keytool -importcert -keystore tara.truststore -storepass changeit -file digidocservice.sk.ee_2016.pem.crt -alias digidocserviceskee -noprompt
+keytool -importcert -keystore tara.truststore -storepass changeit -file mid_sk_ee.PEM.cer -alias midrest -noprompt
 ````

 #### Demo environment

 TARA is configured against the demo environment of DigiDocService if `mobile-id.service-url` in `application.properties` is set to `https://tsp.demo.sk.ee` (see [Mobile-ID authentication](#mobile_id)).

-An example of obtaining DigiDocService SSL certificate with an `openssl` command:
+An example of obtaining DigiDocService TLS certificate with an `openssl` command:
 ````
 openssl s_client -connect tsp.demo.sk.ee:443 -showcerts
 ````